 Bid and ask rates play an important role in all types of financial marketplaces.
-Below, we’ve defined what these two terms mean and how they relate to forex trading.
+Let’s take a look at what these terms mean and how they relate to forex spreads and trading.

-In trading, the bid is the highest price that the buyer is willing to pay for an asset.
-The ask, sometimes called the offer, is the lowest price that the seller is willing to take for the asset in question.
-The ask is typically higher than the bid price, and the difference between the two numbers is known as the spread.
-As a general rule, the narrower the spread, the more stable (and therefore more liquid) the asset is considered to be.
+When it comes to trading, the bid is the highest price that a buyer is willing to pay for a certain asset.
+The ask, also known as the offer, is the lowest price that the seller is willing to accept for a specific asset.
+The ask is typically higher than the bid price, and the difference between the two numbers is called the spread.
+As a general rule, the narrower the spread, the more stable (and more liquid) the asset.

 In order to trade in global financial marketplaces, a trader must use a broker, a bank, or another large financial institution to host the transaction.
 In this context, the spread represents the cost of executing a trade.

 In forex, the spread refers to the difference between the bid and ask price for a given currency—also known as the exchange rate.
-Although we’re used to thinking of an exchange as a reciprocal transaction, that definition is somewhat misleading when it comes to currency.
-Like any other good, currency must be bought and sold for a specific price.
+Although we typically think of an exchange as a reciprocal transaction, that definition is somewhat misleading when it comes to currency.
+Like any other commodity, currency must be bought and sold for a specific price.
 The process of exchanging one type of currency for another actually involves two separate transactions: the sale of one currency and the purchase of another.

-Although the exchange rate is influenced by global market conditions, it is ultimately dictated by the bank, broker, or other financial institution hosting the trade.
-The host is known as the “market maker,” because they control the price (and therefore liquidity) of the asset in question.
+While the exchange rate may be influenced by global market conditions, it is ultimately dictated by the bank, broker, or financial institution hosting the trade.
+The host is known as the “market maker” because they control the price (and therefore, liquidity) of the asset in question.
 Currency spreads can vary between brokers and other hosting institutions.

-Understanding how to calculate the spread can come in handy beyond forex trading.
-For example, when you travel abroad, it pays to know how much of a spread a hotel or airport kiosk is offering before choosing a host to handle your currency exchange.
+Understanding how to calculate the spread is a helpful skill with benefits that go beyond forex trading.
+For example, when you travel abroad, it pays to understand the spread offered by a hotel or airport kiosk before choosing a host to handle your currency exchange.

-Now imagine that you wanted to sell those same €1,000 back to the hotel in exchange for USD.
+Later, you may want to sell the €1,000 back to the hotel in exchange for U.S. dollars.
 This time, you would sell the hotel euros at the bid price of USD 1.4 and receive $1,400 in return.
 The difference of $100 that was lost in the two transactions is the spread, which is pocketed by the market maker (in this case, the hotel).
 By keeping its ask price slightly higher than the bid price, it’s able to make a small profit on every transaction it hosts.
 This same general principle is true when it comes to buying and selling currency on the foreign exchange market.

-In our example, the hotel is likely relying on another financial institution (such as an international bank) to host the transaction, making it the second market maker involved in this exchange.
+In this example, the hotel is likely relying on another financial institution—such as an international bank—to host the transaction, making it the second market maker involved in this exchange.
 As a result, the spread it offers to its customers will be much higher than the market price in order for it to cover its costs and mitigate risk.

 Currency Quotes: Direct vs. Indirect